AOSC-Archive/aosc-wiki/mirrors/how-to.md

 Up to now, we have many mirrors (mainly in China), and we do need more mirrors in other areas (especially in U.S.).
 If you are interested and able to help us, please read the following information.

+**Note**: AOSC is planning to migrate the repo server on Dec 29, 2018.
+Please refer to https://wiki.aosc.io/mirrors/migration-guide for more information.

 # Repo Contents
 What is included in the repo?
 Generally everything about AOSC, and most are of AOSC OS (packages, system images).
 Some documentations, like *Free Software Localization Guide for Chinese (China) *, are also saved here.